Dr Charlotte Mathieson

 I joined the IAS in October 2012 as a Research Fellow to work on a number of IAS projects while developing my research and teaching profile.
 I previously completed my PhD in the Department of English and Comparative Literary Studies.
 I work in the following areas:

 Early Career Researcher Programmes

-I research nineteenth century literature, focusing on journeys in novels of the 1840s-60s, with an interest in the intersections of gender, space and mobility.
-I have published on Charles Dickens and George Eliot and co-edited the collection Gender and Space in Rural Britain, 1840-1920 (Pickering and Chatto, 2014).
+I have published on authors including Charles Dickens and George Eliot and co-edited the collection Gender and Space in Rural Britain, 1840-1920 (Pickering and Chatto, 2014).
 My monograph Journeys in the Victorian Novel: Gendered Mobilities and the Place of the Nation is currently in preparation.
-I have previously taught in the Department of English and Comparative Literary Studies at Warwick.

-Full details about my research activities can be found on my website.
+Full details about my research activities including my full list of publications can be found on my website.

-- Sexual Geographies: Gender and Place in British Fiction, 1840-1940 (MA); lecture-seminars on "Gendering the Nation in Villette" and "Wandering Women: The Mill on the Floss"
+Sexual Geographies: Gender and Place in British Fiction, 1840-1940 (MA module); lecture-seminars on "Gendering the Nation in Villette" and "Wandering Women: The Mill on the Floss"

 The European Novel (Undergraduate): lecture on "Nation and Narration in Great Expectations.